Skip to main content

 « View All Posts

-IT Help: How Desk Organization Promotes Network Security
+IT Support: How Desk Organization Promotes Network Security

 By Marissa Olson

-Isn’t it pretty common for desks of employees to be covered with several different projects throughout the workday?
-Little do most know, workspaces that are always cluttered can lead to big problems that could require extensive IT help, such as network security issues.
+Isn’t it pretty standard for employees' desks to be covered with several different projects throughout the workday?
+Little do most know that always cluttered workspaces can lead to big problems that could require extensive IT help, such as network security issues.

-It might sound silly, but a messy desk or cluttered office often goes hand-in-hand with lower productivity and an increase in stress, but desk clutter can also bring about other, more serious issues that affect the entire business.
+A messy desk or cluttered office often goes hand-in-hand with lower productivity and increased stress.
+Still, desk clutter can also bring about other, more serious issues that affect the entire business.

 The same habits that produce a chronically cluttered desk can lead to dangerous network security oversights.

-IT Help: 5 Serious Messy Desk Security Dangers
+IT Support: 5 Serious Security Dangers of a Messy Desk

 A cluttered desk increases stress and promotes forgetfulness.
 This could mean documents or sensitive information gets misplaced for indefinite periods.
-While the problem might seem minor if it’s resolved, a bigger incident is likely lurking around the corner.
+While the problem might seem minor if resolved, a more significant incident is likely lurking.

 There are several situations in which a cluttered desk can undermine network security.